 Holly explains: "It has a beginning, a middle and an end.
 It starts with discussing, planning and shopping, it builds to the actual food preparation and the cooking, and it ends with laying the table, taking drinks orders (the unadulterated happiness of a child with a piece of paper, playing waiter is beautiful) and clearing plates."

 So why not encourage them to get involved with next week's dinner?
 You could help them pick the recipes for a start.
 If you've got any fried chicken fans in the house, this finger-lickin’ recipe which is oven-baked, not fried, contains all the crunch and savoury flavour they love.

-Or if pizza is their thing, get them to pop on an apron, put on a hat and get creative by making their own homemade one.
-This no-knead sour dough pizza equals no fuss - meaning your little ones can get involved, by throwing on their favourite toppings and having a great tasting dinner they'll be so proud of.
+Or if pizza is their thing, get them to pop on an apron, put on a hat and get creative by making their own dough.
+This sausage and mozzarella pizza is low fuss, requiring just a couple of sachets of pizza mix.
+This means that your little ones can get easily get involved, and they'll enjoy throwing on their favourite toppings.

 5. Have a tea towel on standby